The Best Professionally Installed Home Security Systems in 2025

 What is the best professionally installed home security system?

-After extensive research and testing, we decided ADT was the best professionally installed security system on the market.
-Vivint, SimpliSafe, Alder, and Abode are also great options.
+ADT was the best professionally installed security system we tested.
+Vivint, SimpliSafe, and Alder are also solid choices.

 -